How to convert HTML to image using wkhtmltoimage and Python

 wkhtmltoimage is a command-line tool without a graphical user interface (GUI).
 It’s an open source tool — created in 2008 by Jakob Truelsen — and it isn’t being consistently maintained(opens in a new tab) at this time.

 If you’re considering a commercial solution, Nutrient offers an HTML-to-image API in Python.
-Our hosted solution gives you 200 free credits, and we offer additional packages for a per-document fee.
+Our hosted solution gives you 50 free credits, and we offer additional packages for a per-document fee.
 Our solutions are regularly maintained, with releases occurring multiple times throughout the year.
-We also offer one-on-one support to handle any issues or challenges you encounter.
+We also offer one-on-one support to handle any issues you encounter.
+You can also automate conversions through our Zapier HTML-to-image integration.

 Installing wkhtmltoimage